 Looking for an internship and placement in Belgium ?
 Great !
 We have some advice to give you about this.
 As an intern in Belgium it is not that easy.
 Much time, being stubborn and brave is needed.

 Why ?
 Because placements are not common in Belgium.
 Hence, you will have to follow certains rules and be aware of features.

-There are three official languages in Belgium: Dutch; French; and German.
-Consequently, language requirements will change depending on your location.
-However, in some roles English alone may be sufficient.
+There are three official languages in Belgium: Dutch, French and German.
+Also, language can change depending on the place.
+However, in some roles English alone may be enough.